 This course examines a range of Holocaust representations in memoirs, diaries, fiction, poetry, film, and historiography.
 Explores themes of bearing witness, trauma and the work of memory, fiction and history, and the contradictions between ethics and aesthetics.
 Prerequisite: a literature course or by permission.
 Offered as needed.

-351 Studies in Postcolonialism.
+351 Postcolonial, Global, & Transnational Literatures.
 Fall (4), Spring (4).